cochaviz/seminar_cyber_security/inversion_attacks_on_federated_learning_notes.md

 ---
 title:  Inference Attacks on Federated Learning - A Survey
-author: Hoar Cohabit
+author: Zohar Cochav

 bibliography:
   - bibliography.bib
 documentclass: IEEEtran
 classoption:
   - compsoc

-abstract: This is the abstract...
+abstract: Federated Learning has brought improvements to the current state of machine learning by providing better safety with regard to user data and privacy.
+Gradient inversion and other inference attacks threaten on of the fundamental principles on which this method was founded.
+One of the ways in which this type of learning avoids hints about releasing training data is by providing a layer of obscurity between the output and the relation to the training data.
+Still, these models have been shown to be able to be inverted.
+The impact of this on privacy and safety depends on the extent to which this can be related to the individual training scheme.
+We provide an overview of inversion attacks that can aid in the establishment of risk assessments and (state-of-the-art something about why collecting is a good idea) to determine whether these kinds of attacks pose a real threat in the status-quo.
 ---

-> Federated Learning has brought improvements to the current state of machine
-> learning by providing better safety with regard to user data and privacy.
-Gradient
-> inversion and other inference attacks threaten on of the fundamental
-> principles on which this method was founded.
->
-> One of the ways in which this type of learning avoids hints about releasing
-> training data is by providing a layer of obscurity between the output and
-> the relation to the training data.
-Still, these models have been shown to be
-> able to be inverted.
-The impact of this on privacy and safety depends on the
-> extent to which this can be related to the individual training scheme.
-We
-> provide an overview of inversion attacks that can aid in the establishment
-> of risk assessments and (state-of-the-art something about why collecting is
-> a good idea) to determine whether these kinds of attacks pose a real threat
-> in the status-quo.

 # Introduction